VincentDondain/xamarin-macios-wiki/iOS-Beta2/Foundation-iOS-Beta2.md

  /*
  	This method returns a new autoreleased calendar object of the given type, specified by a calendar identifier constant.
-@@ -375,7 +377,7 @@
- // notification.
-If the computer/device is asleep when the day changed,
- // this will be posted on wakeup.
-You'll get just one of these if the
- // machine has been asleep for several days.
-The definition of "Day" is -// relative to the current calendar ([NSCalendar currentCalendar]) of the +// relative to the current calendar (NSCalendar.currentCalendar) of the
- // process and its locale and time zone.
-There are no guarantees that this
- // notification is received by observers in a "timely" manner, same as
- // with distributed notifications.
 @@ -467,5 +469,14 @@